 Federal funding was advanced in 2018 towards a business case for an upgrade.
-Hopefully some federal funds can be allocated in 2020 to start an upgrade.
+Hopefully some federal funds can be allocated in the 2021 federal budget to start construction work on NSW track upgrades.
+This is opposed to fund for yet further studies.